Skip to main content

 Export Options

 Select the Download icon, found either on a model's Model History tab or on the top of the Model page.
 A list of supported export formats will be provided.
-Click on the Download button that corresponds to your intended export format, and a tar.gz file will download.
+Click on the Download button that corresponds to your intended export format, and a .zip file will download.

-Additionally, you can use the Files tab to view all files that constitute the model object and download individual files.
+Additionally, you can use the Files tab to view all files that constitute the model object and to download individual files.

 Resumable Downloads

-Running an Exported Chariot Model Locally
+Running an Exported Teddy Blueprint Model Locally

-- Unarchive this into a folder that will contain the model weights (as a PyTorch binary), as well as a configuration file that contains preprocessing and postprocessing information (such as image resize, pixelwise normalization, and conversion from output integers to class label strings).
+1. Unarchive this into a folder that will contain the model weights (as a PyTorch binary), as well as a configuration file that contains preprocessing and postprocessing information (such as image resize, pixelwise normalization, and conversion from output integers to class label strings).

 mkdir mymodel